Schedule a Consultation

 • Whether the prior conviction was properly proven and valid

-FAQs About Second Offense DUI Law
+FAQs About Second Offense DWI Law

-Whether or not you’re able to get a second DUI offense reduced in Texas will depend on a variety of details that are unique to your case.
+Whether or not you’re able to get a second DWI offense reduced in Texas will depend on a variety of details that are unique to your case.
 Each case is unique, and a detailed review of the evidence is necessary before determining whether reduction is possible.
 Potential strategies may involve challenging the legality of the stop, questioning the reliability of chemical testing, or negotiating based on mitigating circumstances.

-Every DUI charge in Texas comes with a mandatory minimum and maximum jail sentence.
-If you are convicted of a second DUI offense in Texas, you can face up to one year in jail.
+Every DWI charge in Texas comes with a mandatory minimum and maximum jail sentence.
+If you are convicted of a second DWI offense in Texas, you can face up to one year in jail.
 There is a chance that your lawyer can negotiate alternative sentencing options depending on specific case factors.
 You should consult an attorney to better understand the potential jail time you may be facing.

-If you’re looking to hire a second offense DUI lawyer in Texas, the total price you pay will vary depending on a variety of factors that are specific to your case.
+If you’re looking to hire a second offense DWI lawyer in Texas, the total price you pay will vary depending on a variety of factors that are specific to your case.
 Legal fees can vary depending on the complexity of your case, whether anyone was injured, and whether the case proceeds to trial.
-Second offense DUI cases also involve navigating administrative license hearings, so the services you require may also impact the total you pay.
+Second offense DWI cases also involve navigating administrative license hearings, so the services you require may also impact the total you pay.

-In Texas, a second DUI is generally charged as a misdemeanor.
+In Texas, a second DWI is generally charged as a misdemeanor.
 However, a third offense typically elevates the charge to a felony offense.
-There are also specific aggravating circumstances that can elevate any DUI charge to a felony, such as causing serious bodily injury or driving while impaired with a child in the car.
+There are also specific aggravating circumstances that can elevate any DWI charge to a felony, such as causing serious bodily injury or driving while impaired with a child in the car.
 Understanding how your prior record can impact how your charges are classified in Texas is crucial.

 Contact the Law Office of Joseph Ruiz, PLLC, Today

-A second DUI charge in Houston can leave defendants feeling overwhelmed and unsure of what to do next.
+A second DWI charge in Houston can leave defendants feeling overwhelmed and unsure of what to do next.
 It’s important to understand that the decisions you make now may shape your criminal record, your driving privileges, and your future.

 How can we help you